I7-Examples/Bronze/docs/source.txt

 A grail is a kind of thing.
 The feast is a grail.
 The candle is a grail.

 The silver bell is a ringer.
 The gold bell is a ringer.
 The gong is a ringer.
 The target locale of the silver bell is the Translation Room.
 The target locale of the gold bell is the Kitchen.
 The target locale of the gong is the Gallery of Historical Paintings.
 The glass bell is a ringer.
 The target locale of the glass bell is the Lie Library.
-The glass bell is in Storage.
+The glass bell is in Storage-Box.
 The description of the glass bell is "Thick glass with a clapper on a chain."

 The leather tambourine is a ringer.
 The target locale of the tambourine is the Empty Bedroom.
-The tambourine is in Storage.
+The tambourine is in Storage-Box.
 The description of the tambourine is "A hoop stretched with good-quality leather."

 Instead of attacking the leather tambourine when the player carries the shoes and the shoes are not wearable:
 	if the player is not in the Empty Bedroom, continue the action;